ahf/onion-tex/src/pandoc/ahf-driving-it-aarhus-2019/slides.markdown

   technology without having to modify the Tor source code itself.

-- The specification for Pluggable Transports is open and allows other vendors to implement support for PT's in their own products.
+- The specification for Pluggable Transports is open and allows other vendors to implement support for PTs in their own products.

 - Allows people to experiment with different transports for Tor that might not be doing any anti-censorship related obfuscation.